predictables/predictables/README.md

 # PredicTables

-## A brazenly-opinionated library for standardizing machine learning workflows in Python.
+## A brazenly-opinionated library for standardizing machine learning workflows in Python

 ### Installation